 The story circle encompasses a narrative that we can find in all major myths, movies, and books.
-Dan Harmon believes that it can be applied to ANY good movie or book ever made.
-An adventurous claim, but once you venture into the Story Circle, you’ll start to see the light.
+Dan Harmon believes that any good movie or book ever made can be used with the Story Circle.
+It is quite a bold and adventurous claim, but once you venture into the Story Circle, you’ll soon realize why.

 The narrative is simple.
 A character starts in his home, ventures out to get something they need, and returns, having changed forever.
 Harmon lays these out in eight different plot points:

 - A character is in a zone of comfort.